STOCKS NEWS EUROPE-UK small caps close 0.3 pct higher

-The FTSE Small Cap index closes 0.3 percent higher, while the blue chips slip 0.5 percent and the midcaps fall 0.9 percent.
+The FTSE Small Cap index closes up 0.3 percent, while the FTSE 100 index adds 0.4 percent, and the FTSE 250 index pushes 0.2 percent higher.

-Property consultant DTZ drops 12.8 percent after its majority shareholder pulls out of takeover talks to take the company private due to global economic turmoil and the difficulties handicapping French lenders.
+Stanley Gibbons gains 7.4 percent after the British stamp-collecting and memorabilia firm says it expects 2011 results to be in line with market expectations, showing growth in sales, profit and operating cash generation.

-Serica Energy eases 0.7 percent.
-The company says it has been awarded a licence in the Rockall Basin, offshore Ireland.
+"The strength of the brand name gives Stanley Gibbons significant potential to grow internationally, which should be accelerated with the launch of the website," Peel Hunt says in a note, repeating its "buy" rating on the stock.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net